 HOW CAN NECROSIS BE TREATED AND BY WHOM?

-Surgeons, in conjunction with a Hyperbaric Oxygen Therapy (HBOT) and wound care clinic, can treat skin flap necrosis.
+Surgeons, in conjunction with a Hyperbaric Oxygen Therapy (HBOT) and wound care clinic, can treat this type of necrosis.
 HBOT can help prevent the progression of skin flap ischemia to skin flap necrosis.
 Surgical debridement of necrotic tissue may be necessary.
-Debridement used in conjunction with Hyperbaric Oxygen Therapy in compromised wounds includes increasing wound oxygen levels, stimulating healing, and improving blood vessel growth and circulation.
+Debridement used in conjunction with Hyperbaric Oxygen Therapy in these wounds includes increasing wound oxygen levels, stimulating healing, and improving blood vessel growth and circulation.

 HOW CAN YOU PREVENT OR REDUCE YOUR RISK OF SKIN FLAP NECROSIS AFTER SURGERY?

-Unfortunately, there is not a lot you can do to prevent skin flap necrosis.
-Although, if you are a smoker, smoking cessation may reduce the risk.
-If you believe you may have skin flap necrosis, we recommend that you be evaluated by a wound care specialist to see what advanced treatment options may be best for you.
+Unfortunately, there is not a lot you can do to prevent it.
+Although, if you are a smoker, quitting smoking may reduce the risk.
+We recommend that you be evaluated by a wound care specialist to see what advanced treatment options may be best for you if you believe you have skip flap necrosis.

 The experts at R3 Wound Care and Hyperbarics specialize in wound healing, including skin flap treatments, to ensure your wounds are treated quickly, efficiently, and safely.
-Call 817-337-6604 to learn more or visit the R3 locations near you to schedule your first appointment.
+Visit the R3 location near you to learn more or to schedule your first appointment.

 Francis A, Baynosa RC.
 Hyperbaric Oxygen Therapy for the Compromised Graft or Flap.
 Adv Wound Care (New Rochelle).
 2017;6(1):23-32. doi:10.1089/wound.2016.0707